Tomcariello/RPS-Multiplayer/README.md

 If player 1 is already assigned when the player 2 page loads it is not aware of player one.
 On disconnect, clear all variables from firebase DB

-Indicate in trashtalker which player talked which trash.
-In trashtalker, insert lines breaks.
-(This is trivial if I replace the textarea element with a standard div).